ben-kemister/development-cheat-sheets/quickstart/content/posts/2022-03-05-K3s-on-raspbery-pi.md

 status: complete
 ---

-## Aim

-A project to setup a small scale *multi* worker Kubernetes instance at home (sometimes called a 'home lab').
+A project to set up a small scale *multi* worker Kubernetes instance at home (sometimes called a 'home lab').
 <!--more-->

 ## Why